How to Grow Cilantro Outdoors

 Below is the best setup (and a very easy one!) for growing your cilantro plants outdoors.
 You’ll need:

 Ceramic Self Watering Planter or pot that is at least 4" / 1 pint.
-Raised beds and ollas can are also great choices.
+Raised beds and ollas are also great choices.

 Free-Draining Mix

-Plant Food:
+Plant Food

 At the start: Balanced Blend.
 This should be equal parts nitrogen, phosphorus, and potassium (with NPK numbers like 10-10-10).
+Ongoing: Herb Blend.
+This should be high in nitrogen (with NPK numbers like 10-5-5).

 Starting your cilantro: Seed vs Cutting vs Nursery Plant

-Growing cilantro plants, be it indoors or outdoors, can be hard at first, especially if you’re not sure where to start.
 New Cilantro plants can be started from seed, propagated from an established plant, or purchased live at many garden centers.
 We prefer to sprout from seed or propagate from a stem cutting, as it results in plants that are adapted to your growing conditions and limit the chances that you accidentally bring home pests.

-How to Plant Cilantro seeds
+How to Plant Cilantro Seeds

 Cilantro grows quickly from the seed.
 Plant 5 sites in a 4" / 1-pint container.
 In larger containers, space sites 1" apart.
-For each site plant 2 seeds 1/4 inches deep.
-Keep the soil warm ( 55-70°F, ideally 65°F).
+For each site, plant 2 seeds 1/4 inches deep.
+Keep the soil warm (55-70°F, ideally 65°F).
 Sprouts typically appear in 8 days but can be as quick as 6 days or as long as 10 days depending on your conditions.

 Green Thumb Guide: Soak Your Cilantro Seeds Before Planting